Robert Hansen

-Robert Christian Boes Hansen (February 15, 1939 – August 21, 2014), also known as the Butcher Baker, was an American serial killer active in Anchorage, Alaska, between 1972 and 1983, abducting, raping and murdering at least seventeen women.
-Many of his victims were released by Hansen into the wilderness and hunted with a Ruger Mini-14 and hunting knives.
+Robert Christian Boes Hansen (February 15, 1939 – August 21, 2014), also known as the Butcher Baker, was an American serial killer active in Anchorage, Alaska, between 1971 and 1983, abducting, raping and murdering at least seventeen women.
+Hansen released many of his victims into the wilderness and hunted them with a Ruger Mini-14 semi-automatic rifle and hunting knives.
 Hansen was captured in 1983 and sentenced to 461 years' imprisonment without the possibility of parole.
 He died in 2014 of natural causes at age 75.

 Early life

-Robert Hansen was born in Estherville, Iowa, on February 15, 1939, the elder of two children to an American mother, Edna Margret Hansen (née Petersen; October 27, 1916 – April 24, 2005) and a Danish father, local baker Christian "Chris" Hansen (September 16, 1907 – August 12, 1983).
-Robert was employed at his father's bakery.
-The family moved to Richmond, California, in 1942, but returned to Iowa in 1949 and settled in the city of Pocahontas.
+Robert Hansen was born in Estherville, Iowa, on February 15, 1939, the elder of two children to an American mother, Edna Margret Hansen (née Petersen; October 27, 1916 – April 24, 2005) and a Danish father, Christian "Chris" Hansen (September 16, 1907 – August 12, 1983).
+The family moved to Richmond, California, in 1942, but returned to Iowa in 1949 and settled in the city of Pocahontas, where Hansen worked at a bakery owned by his father.

 In his youth, Hansen was painfully shy, had a stutter and suffered severe acne that left him permanently scarred.
 Throughout childhood and adolescence, he was described as a quiet loner who had a difficult relationship with his domineering father.
 Hansen took to practicing both hunting and archery, often finding refuge in those pastimes.
-In 1957, Hansen enlisted in the United States Army Reserve and served for one year before being discharged.
+In 1957, Hansen enlisted in the United States Army Reserve and served for one year at Fort Polk in Louisiana before being discharged.
 He later worked as an assistant drill instructor at a police academy in Pocahontas.
 There, he began a relationship with a younger woman, whom he married in 1960.